BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <h3>EXT.
 RENO, NEVADA ABOVE F.U.R.S. - DAY</h3>

 <p>A small SPARROW soars through clear blue skies.
 Wind rushes through its feathers.
-It glides over a small city surrounded by snow capped indigo mountains.
+It glides over a small city surrounded by snow-capped indigo mountains.
 Its wings flutter and it dives into the valley.</p>

 <p>( MUSIC : "OVERTURE" )</p>